 1. Beautiful TEXTURE from stone, millwork, and planks keeps interest high

 While I know this look is Old World and probably not what comes to mind when you think “traditional kitchen,” the point is “traditional” never has one look!
+Thankfully, there are endless variations and interpretations of a traditional white kitchen.

 Here’s a traditional kitchen with a few contemporary elements (like the waterfall island) and all sorts of classic details for a completely different airy mood.
+Aren’t the paneled moldings, arch detail, and rich fixtures divine?

 Traditional kitchens can have cozy cottage style and Nordic charm too.